dilandau2001/Dilan.ServiceDiscovery/README.md

         /// <summary>
         /// Host name of ip of discovery server service.
         /// Client will used to make calls to it.
+        /// If empty, then auto discover will be used automatically.
         /// </summary>
         public string DiscoveryServerHost { get; set; }